mariokonrad/OpenCPN/README.md

 The following rules do apply for this refactoring.

-- Code formatting is done using clang-format and the corresponding configuration file of this repository (./.clang-format).
+- Code formatting is done using clang-format (version 3.4) and the corresponding configuration file of this repository (./.clang-format).

 - Classes shall remain in their own pair of files (.cpp/.h), except